This set of Genetic Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Reporter Genes”.

 d) Either one of them

-11. Protein-protein interactions such as in electron transport lead to activation of reporter gene.
-Is the given statement true or false?
+11. Protein-protein interactions such as in electron transport lead to activation of the reporter gene.

 Sanfoundry Global Education & Learning Series – Genetic Engineering.